tanitta/TimelineBindingResolver/README.md

 ## Setup

 1. Prepare an instance of the prefab that contains a GameObject to which the PlayableDirector Component is attached.
-1. Attach the TimelineBindingResolver Component to the GameObject and save the changes to the prefab.
+1. Attach the TBR Component to the GameObject and save the changes to the prefab.

 ## Save and load